JWahle/piCoreCDSP/README.md

   - select all checkboxes
   - press "Import"
   - save the config
   - the newly saved config should show as

+### How to update to PCP 10.0.0
+You can do the insitu update, but afterward you have to reinstall piCoreCDSP and activate your old configuration in CamillaDSP.

 ## How to uninstall
 SSH onto the piCorePlayer and enter the following commands depending on what you want to uninstall.